leahkemp/pipeface/README.md

 - Clair3 or DeepVariant phased SNP/indel VCF file
 - Clair3 or DeepVariant phased and annotated SNP/indel VCF file (optional - hg38 only)
 - Phased Sniffles2 and/or un-phased cuteSV SV VCF file
+- Bed and bigwig site methylation probabilities for complete read set and separate haplotypes (pacbio only)

 ## Assumptions